bridgecrew-perf6/homework-1/README.md

 6. Along with all of the consolidation I tried to go through and make sure that the integrity of the site was still the same.
 I did this by making sure that everything was still sized correctly.
 In some instances I had to slightly modify some padding or margins.

+## here is a link to the deployed site https://cmgson.github.io/homework-1/